 Though his father wanted him to become a football (soccer) player (something Michel was also good at), the fact that both Michel and his older brother were doing so well in the competition scene instigated other family members to follow and in no time, cousins, uncles and even Langhi’ brother in law joined the noble Arte Suave.
 The sister Marilia, however, took a different path and became a certified nutritionist to help her brothers’ diet and overall health.

 Training mainly with lower belts at his academy in São Carlos, Langhi managed to be extremely successful, but after a hard defeat to Ary Farias on the 2010’s World Championships, “Langhinho” understood the importance of training with a strong team and moved to the state capital São Paulo to practice with his brother at the main team’ head quarters.
-The change was deemed successful and Michel Langhi had a very good year in 2011 with wins at all 3 of the main tournaments in IBJJF’ calendar (Pan American, Mundial and Brasileiro).
-He earned his black belt on June 2011 from the hands of Cobrinha.
+The change was deemed successful and Michel Langhi had a very good year in 2011 with wins at all 3 of the main tournaments in the IBJJF calendar (Pan American, Mundial and Brasileiro).

 Michel Langhi vs Justin Rader – Pan American Championship, 2010